SNSystems/dexter/README.md

     DexExpectStepKind('FUNC_EXTERNAL', 0)

 Each time the debugger steps, DExTer classifies the 'kind'.
 For example:
-* `FORWARD` - meaning the new source location is later in the same function
+* `VERTICAL_FORWARD` - meaning the new source location is later in the same function
-* `BACKWARD` - meaning the new source location is earlier in the same function
+* `VERTICAL_BACKWARD` - meaning the new source location is earlier in the same function
 * `FUNC` - meaning the new location is in a different function
 * `FUNC_EXTERNAL` - meaning the new location is not within the test file.